Gordon Parks: A Legend who Helped Paved the Way for Black Artists

 Who Was Gordon Parks?

-Gordon Parks was the first African American to ever produce films and direct motion pictures capturing the struggles of black American slaves.
+Gordon Parks was the first African American to produce films and direct motion pictures capturing the struggles of black American slaves.

 Parks is one of the greatest photographers of the twentieth century.
 He was also a humanitarian with a deep commitment to social justice.